brunopinheiro/Mine/README.md

 }

 ```````
 Actors represent every object on the game.
 Every actor is controlled by one or more behaviours.
-In this code, we are creating a new actor called Mario, adding a MySpriteRenderer behaviour, positioning the actor on center of the screen, setting the Mario Sprite to be rendered on the screen, and most important: adding the Actor to the screen.
-Without this last step, the Mario Actor would be useless.
+In this code we are creating a new **MyActor** called *Mario* and adding a **MySpriteRenderer** behaviour to it. **MySpriteRenderer** is responsable for use the data stored on **MySprite** and the attributes from the behaviour **MyTransform**, to render the Texture with the correct position, rotation and scale on the screen.
+Another thing we are doing there (and the most important), is adding our Mario actor to the screen.
+Without this step, our actor would be useless.

 License